FlepTheFlabbergasted/react-typescript-template/README.md

 ## Recommended VS Code Extensions
 * [TypeScript Extension Pack](https://marketplace.visualstudio.com/items?itemName=loiane.ts-extension-pack)
 * [Document This](https://marketplace.visualstudio.com/items?itemName=joelday.docthis)

+## Testing
+Testing is done using Jest and Enzyme.

+### Jest
+* [Jest](https://jestjs.io/en/) is a JavaScript unit testing framework (CRA comes bundled with Jest)
+* Acts as a test runner, assertion library, and mocking library.

+#### jest-dom
+* [jest-dom](https://github.com/testing-library/jest-dom) gives us custom jest matchers to test the state of the DOM

+### Enzyme
+* [Enzyme](https://airbnb.io/enzyme/) is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse your React Components’ output.
+* Adds some great additional utility methods for rendering a component (or multiple components), finding elements, and interacting with elements.

+### Usage
+* Run `npm test` to run tests and create testing [snapshots](https://jestjs.io/docs/en/snapshot-testing)
+* Run `npm test -- -u` to run tests and update snapshots (If you've updated the UI you need to update the snapshots for the tests to pass)
+* Run `npm test -- --coverage --watchAll=false` to run tests with [code coverage](https://github.com/facebook/create-react-app/issues/6888)

 _______________________________________

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).